Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Experiment

-It contains videos from the left view and right view of 27 subjects (12 females, 15 males).
-12 AUs are labeled with AU intensity from 0 to 5, resulting in around 130,000 AU coded images.
-We choose 8 of 12 AUs from the left camera with AU intensities higher or equal to 2 as positive samples and the rest as negative samples.
+\B{BP4D~\cite{bp4d}} contains 41 subjects (23 females and 18 males) captured in laboratory environments.
+There are 8 tasks designed to elicit different spontaneous emotions.
+Expert coders select the most expressive 20s of each video clip for AU coding, resulting in 140,000 labeled frames.
+These labeled frames are used in AU detection fine-tuning.
+In the AU detection experiments, following the work~\cite{eac}, we split them into subject-exclusive 3-fold with 12 AUs.
+Besides the RGB images, the database provides the corresponding 3D face meshes as well, generating the Depth images to use. \B{BP4D+}~\cite{bp4d+} consists of 140 subjects with a total of 1.5 M frames in the same laboratory environments.
+In \B{pre-training}, we equally sample 300,000 frames from all 1.5 M frames by 10 activity categories.
+Not only the RGB images, their corresponding Depth, and Thermal images are also used. \B{DISFA~\cite{disfa}} contains videos from the left view and right view of 27 subjects (12 females, 15 males).
+12 AUs are labeled with AU intensity from 0 to 5, resulting in around 130,000 AU-coded images.
+We choose 8 of 12 AUs from the left camera with AU intensities higher or equal to 2 as positive samples.
 The recognition model trained on BP4D is then fine-tuned to the DISFA dataset, which is following the setting in ~\cite{eac, srerl}.
 F1-score is reported based on subject-exclusive 3-fold cross-validation.